Last updated: April 28, 2025

 Explore more about L-tryptophan and learn more about horse nutrition here.

 Pro Tip: Always consult your veterinarian before starting any supplement.
-A vet can help you determine the best option based on your horse’s specific needs, ensuring safety and effectiveness.
+A vet can recommend the safest and most effective choice based on your horse’s individual needs.

-Now that we’ve explored the different types of calming supplements and their uses, let’s look at real-life examples of how these supplements can effectively manage equine anxiety.
+Now that you understand the different calming supplements available let’s look at real-life examples showing how they effectively manage equine anxiety.

 How I’ve Used Calming Supplements to Manage Equine Anxiety

-Over the years, I’ve observed how targeted supplements, combined with a holistic care plan, can help manage equine anxiety.
-Here are a few examples:
+Over the years, I’ve seen firsthand how targeted supplements, combined with a holistic care plan, can effectively manage equine anxiety.
+Here are a few real-life examples from my barn:

 Travel Anxiety

-One of my Quarter Horses, whom I often hauled to barrel races, became visibly nervous during trips.
-Administering a magnesium-based supplement an hour before loading, alongside wrapping his legs and providing hay in a familiar net, eased his stress and made travel smoother.
+One of my Quarter Horses, whom I regularly hauled to barrel races, became visibly nervous during trips.
+Administering a magnesium-based calming supplement an hour before loading, wrapping his legs for comfort, and providing hay in a familiar net eased his stress, making travel noticeably smoother and safer.
 Learn practical tips to manage travel stress here.

 Farrier Visits

-My mare, Belle, would get anxious during shoeing, often kicking and pulling away from the farrier.
-Administering a calming supplement—an herbal blend—an hour before the farrier arrives has made a noticeable difference.
-It helps her remain calm, reducing resistance and making the process safer and more efficient for everyone involved.
+My mare, Belle, would become anxious during shoeing, kicking or pulling away from the farrier.
+An herbal calming supplement given about an hour before the farrier’s arrival significantly improved the experience.
+It reduced her anxiety, helping her remain calm and cooperative, making the process safer for everyone involved.

 Noise Sensitivity at Events